Update · May 17, 2026

 Why did people start paying attention to it?

 Because AI search and citation visibility became a serious topic in 2025 and 2026.
 The pitch makes intuitive sense: if AI tools need cleaner inputs to understand your site, maybe a cleaner file helps.
-The problem is the evidence has not caught up to the enthusiasm.
-Search Engine Journal reports no major AI platform has formally signed on to use it.
-Search Engine Land's testing showed no clear correlation between adding one and improved AI performance.
-Google has explicitly said it does not support llms.txt and has no plans to.
+The problem is the evidence hasn't caught up to the enthusiasm.

 Do you need an llms.txt file right now?